craigfrancis/framework/framework/0.1/doc/helpers/paginator.md

 ## Example function calls

-To get details from the paginator, you can use:
+To get details from the paginator, you could use:

 	$limit_sql = $paginator->limit_get_sql();